Beasley, Towns lead T-wolves rally past Pistons 111-101

-MINNEAPOLIS (AP) — Malik Beasley scored 23 points and Karl-Anthony Towns had 22 points, 11 rebounds and seven assists, leading the Minnesota Timberwolves’ rally to beat the Detroit Pistons 111-101 on Wednesday night in the season opener.
+Towns had 22 points, 11 rebounds and seven assists, leading the Timberwolves past the Pistons 111-101 on Wednesday night after a pregame moment of silence and moving tribute video for the All-Star center’s mother.
+Jacqueline Cruz-Towns died of complications from COVID-19 in April.

+“When you go through what I’ve been through, you just find a different source of strength.
+I don’t know how to explain it.
+I made a promise to these guys to be here for them,” Towns said.

-D’Angelo Russell pitched in 18 points, and Anthony Edwards — the first overall pick in the NBA draft last month — added 15 points in his debut as the Timberwolves overcame a deficit that often reached double digits and was still 12 points midway through the third quarter.
+Malik Beasley scored 23 points, Russell pitched in 18 points, and Anthony Edwards — the first overall draft pick last month — added 15 points in his debut as the Timberwolves overcame a deficit that often reached double digits and was still 12 points midway through the third quarter.
+In a promising sign for this long-languishing franchise, they leaned on their defense to come back.

-Josh Jackson (19 points) and Derrick Rose (15 points) provided plenty of production off the bench, but the Pistons sputtered down the stretch as the Timberwolves cranked up their defense and were outscored 31-16 in the fourth quarter.
+Towns had to do a lot of that off the court this spring and summer, while the NBA paused for the pandemic.

+“You may see me smiling and stuff, but that Karl died on April 13th,” Towns said.
+“He’s never coming back.
+I don’t remember that man.
+I don’t know that man.
+You’re talking to the physical me, but my soul has been killed off a long time ago,” Towns said.

-Towns, who made Minnesota’s first basket after an 0-for-7 start, gave the Timberwolves their first lead at 98-97 on a 3-pointer with 3:38 remaining.
+Towns, who made Minnesota’s first basket after an 0-for-7 start by the team, gave the Timberwolves their first lead of the game at 98-97 on a 3-pointer with 3:38 remaining.
 Russell hit one with 2:05 left for a 103-101 edge, Towns rebounded a missed deep shot on the other end by Derrick Rose, and Beasley buried one with 1:28 to go to send the Wolves on their way.

+Josh Jackson (19 points) and Rose (15 points) provided plenty of production off the bench, but the Pistons sputtered down the stretch and were outscored 31-16 in the fourth quarter.
+Rookie Killian Hayes, one of the team’s three first-round draft picks, had three turnovers in the fourth quarter.

+“That’s what this is for, for him to learn from and get better in those situations,” Pistons coach Dwane Casey said.

-Blake Griffin, the six-time All-Star, had 15 points and seven rebounds after his 2019-20 season was limited to 18 games by an injury to the left knee that has hampered him throughout his career.
-The first overall pick in the 2009 draft was one of the few prominent players left after the overhaul commissioned by new general manager Troy Weaver, still plenty capable of carrying the load.
-Griffin, though, managed only one shot attempt in the fourth quarter.
+Blake Griffin, the six-time All-Star, had 15 points and seven rebounds after his 2019-20 season was limited to 18 games by another left knee injury.
+The first overall pick in the 2009 draft, one of the few prominent players left after the overhaul commissioned by new general manager Troy Weaver, took only one shot in the fourth quarter.

-Russell came off the bench and Ricky Rubio started at point guard for the Wolves due to Russell’s late arrival for morning shootaround because he was completing COVID-19 protocols.
-Coach Ryan Saunders, as promised, had either Russell or Rubio on the floor at all times, even together for a stretch in the third quarter in an extreme small-ball lineup with Beasley and Edwards.

-Beasley, who was acquired in a four-team trade from Denver in February before Russell arrived in a deal with Golden State, displayed his score-from-anywhere skill that enticed the Wolves to re-sign him to a $60 million contract despite a felony count of threats of violence he recently pleaded guilty to after an incident at his suburban home.
+Jackson was the standout of a disappointing night.
+The rest of the Pistons shot 5 for 28 from 3-point range.

+“That’s part of my role on this team, to come out and spread the floor,” Jackson said.

 TIP-INS

 Pistons: Mason Plumlee pitched in 14 points, eight rebounds and six assists.

-Timberwolves: The team held a moment of silence in the empty arena for Jacqueline Cruz-Towns, the mother of Towns who died of complications from COVID-19 in April.
+He went 7 for 8 from the floor.

+Timberwolves: Towns and Jarrett Culver (10 points, 10 rebounds) became the first Minnesota pair to record point-rebound double-doubles in a season opener since Kevin Garnett and Rasho Nesterovic in 2002.

 UP NEXT